Game Theory in Formula 1: From Physical to Strategic Interactions: Modeling

-is the aerodynamic drag power expressed as a function of drag coefficient \(c_\mathrm{d,1}\) and a curvature-dependent term \(c_\mathrm{d,2} \cdot \gamma(s)\) to model sidewind effects and open-wheel design of the vehicle \cite{ebbesen2017time}.
+and is expressed as a function of the drag coefficient $c_\mathrm{d,1}$ and a curvature-dependent term $c_\mathrm{d,2}$, for which we used the curvature of the current racing line $a_\mathrm{lat}(s)/v(s)^{2}$.
+The latter term models sidewind effects due to the open-wheel design of the vehicle \cite{ebbesen2017time}.
 The rolling resistance is expressed as

 with \(c_{\mathrm{roll}}\) being the rolling resistance coefficient, and \(g\) the gravitational acceleration.
 Finally,